zouloux/pasta/docs/about.md

 - `pasta deploy` to deploy the current project on the server
 - `pasta connect` to connect with SSH to the server
 - `pasta sync` to sync data between servers and branches
+- `pasta server stats` to get stats of a server ( ram / cpu / disk )
 - and more